runceel/ReactiveProperty/docs/docs/features/Commanding.md

 ![From IObservable<bool>](./images/asyncreactivecommand-from-iobool.gif)

-And AsyncReactiveCommand implements the IDisposable interface.
+And `AsyncReactiveCommand` implements the `IDisposable` interface.
-You should call the Dispose method when the another instance's event subscribe.
+You should call the `Dispose` method when the another instance's event subscribe.

-### Share CanExecute state
+### Share `CanExecute` state

-Sometimes want only one of an async method is executing in a page.
+Sometimes you want only one async method is to be executing in a page.
-In this case, you can share CanExecute state between AsyncReactiveCommand instances.
+In this case, you can share `CanExecute` state between `AsyncReactiveCommand` instances.
-When created from a same IReactiveProperty&lt;bool&gt; instance, then synchronize CanExecute state.
+When it's created from a same `IReactiveProperty&lt;bool&gt;` instance, you can synchronize the `CanExecute` state.

 ```csharp
 public class ViewModel